Date 1 – 16/03/2020 a 26/03/2020

 Mount Roraima, located on the triple border of Brazil, Venezuela and Guyana, is currently one of the most desired mountains in South America.
 Incredible landscapes of great scenic beauty; long, pleasant and easy walks; inspiring stories and legends are the attractions of this tour.

-Famous for Conan Doyle’s novel about the Lost World, Roraima is a mountain unlike any other, with a summit of over 100 square kilometers, home to prehistoric monsters according to the British writer.
+Famous for Conan Doyle’s novel about the Lost World, Roraima is a mountain unlike any other, with a summit of over 30 kilometers square , home to prehistoric monsters according to the British writer.
 Despite the fantasy, the summit landscape does inspire a lost world due to many strange geological forms, such as stone towers, caves, deep crevices, waterfalls, icy lakes, and somewhat exotic vegetation, often shrouded in mist.

-Even in the middle of the Amazon, the Roraima region is not surrounded by forests, but by the “Gran Sabana”, a type of Venezuelan cerrado that extends through Brazil.
+Even in the middle of the Amazon basin, the Roraima region is not surrounded by forests, but by the “Gran Sabana”, a type of Venezuelan grasslands that extends through Brazil.
 This landscape will be part of the early days of trekking.

-Despite being part of Brazil, access and services are all Venezuelan.
-The base city for this itinerary is the small Santa Elena do Uairén, located on the border.
+The access and services to Mount Roraima are all Venezuelan.
+Otherwise, the base of expedition it will be the city of Boa Vista, the capital city of the State of Roraima in the north of Brazil.
+After all the member join the group in Brazil, we will move by road to the small city of Santa Elena do Uairén, located on the border.
 Access is through an indigenous village, Paraitepuy, the entry point to Canaima’s Venezuelan National Park.